bixBeta/scRNA-WS24/Lessons/Week2.md

 })

 ```
+<i>Note that we are filtering the datasets at the time each is loaded into Seurat to require minimum criteria.</i>

-If we run the following code, you may notice that each cellbarcode (regardless of the sample it belongs to) is associated with a generic `SeuratProject` identifier.
+By running the following code as a quick check in the console, you may notice that each cellbarcode (regardless of the sample it belongs to) is associated with a generic `SeuratProject` identifier.
 ```
 sobj.list[[1]]$orig.ident %>% head()
 sobj.list[[2]]$orig.ident %>% head()